 Our next litter is due to be whelped in December 2020, Olivia and Uatu.
 Subscribe to our mailing list (bottom left of this page) for updates – we’ll send a message when the pregnancy is confirmed, and regular updates from then on.
 You can also like our Facebook page.

 First, you subscribe to our mailing list (bottom of this page).
-And we recommend you follow us on Facebook, where we’ll make regular updates on the litter.
+And we recommend you follow us on Facebook, where we’ll make regular updates on the current litter.

 We send out a message to our mailing list advising the pregnancy is confirmed (typically three to four weeks before the puppies are due to be whelped), and another message when the litter is actually whelped.
 We’ll make a page on our site for this litter, and add images and videos regularly (select “Current Litter” from the “Puppies” menu above).